 Powerful AND feminine at the same time.

-Environment shapes us and encourages you (or forbids you) to find and act along your femininity.
+Your environment shapes you and encourages you (or discourages you) to find your femininity and bask in it.

-A female executive at Lockeed Martin (an arms’ producer) or at Jeep (a typical male car) will have more difficulties embracing her femininity than a woman owning an hair salon or a nail shop.
+For example, a female executive at Lockheed Martin (an arms producer) or at Jeep (a typical male car) will have more difficulties embracing her femininity than a woman owning a hair salon or a design agency.

 The latter will be around more women, more feminine women, and is immersed in an environment that screams femininity.